nsang0u/TweetMapping/README.md

 ## Instructions to run the code

-cd into old_tweets, then into my_GetOldTweets.
-From there, if you want to run your own data pulls, which take a while and only work on computers with a certain version of lmxl, import the module geopy into your environment and run the following:
+From the my_GetOldTweets directory, import the module geopy into your environment and run the following to pull your own data from the Twitter API.
     "python Exporter.py --searchquery "#blacklivesmatter" --since 2013-07-13 --until 2013-09-13"

 If you don't want to run your own data pulls, I have provided the geo data from the tweets obtained in the data pull outlined above in the file tweet_coords.csv.

 To create your image, import pillow into your environment and run
     "python3 exec.py tweet_coords.csv US-states.csv output.png 1024"

 The arguments follow the form:
     "tweet coordinate data source, boundary data source [for generating the map of the US], desired output filename, width of image"
 This will generate an image at the filename specified.